ivkei/snakegl/README.md

-# snakegl
+# SnakeGameLibrary
-A cross platform, almost, snake game, which is implemented via OpenGL.
+A cross platform, snake game, which is implemented via OpenGL for now, and has a really simple way to port it to other graphics APIs.
+Also implements a really primitive game engine, that's why it's called GameLibrary.
 It runs on Linux and Windows, for Mac premake5.lua's have to to be changed to compile right, I'll appreciate pull requests.

 ## Compile & Play
 ```sh